ctp-connectsphere/connectsphere/PROJECT_PLAN.md

 - All security requirements must be met
 - Performance targets must be achieved (< 200ms API response time)
 - The application must be fully responsive and mobile-friendly

+### Developer Notes
+- **Task Tagging:** Tasks are tagged as `[Backend]` or `[Frontend]` to indicate primary responsibility, but Next.js App Router blurs these lines.
+Some "Backend" tasks involve frontend components and vice versa.
+- **Scope Management:** This is a comprehensive plan.
+Consider implementing in iterations, starting with the MVP scope outlined above.
+- **Testing Strategy:** Implement testing throughout development, not just at the end.
+Each epic should include test implementation.
+- **Documentation:** Update relevant documentation files as you implement features.

 ---